 When you get a tattoo, you should plan to prepare your body both before and after the inking.
 You’ll need to stay hydrated and get plenty of rest before the tattoo.
 Afterward, you’ll need to carefully follow that tattoo artist’s instructions to make sure the tattoo heals properly and doesn’t get infected.

 People Will Ask Questions

-For whatever reason, strangers sometimes think the presence of tattoos gives them a license to ask you lots of questions.
+For whatever reason, strangers sometimes think the presence of tattoos gives them a right to ask you lots of questions.
 They’ll want to know what the tattoo means, did it hurt, and more.
 Sometimes their questions can be personal.
 While these questions may not be enough to detract you from getting a tattoo, it’s good to be aware that this may happen, and it may influence tattoo placement.

 Getting a tattoo can be a wonderful, positive experience, as long as you’re sure it’s the right decision for you.
-Be sure to carefully consider the options listed above before making your final decision.
+Be sure to carefully weigh the options listed above before making your final decision.

 Overall, many people decide to get a tattoo and some rush into it without considering the full consequences.
 It’s best to think through your decision and think about it for some time to make sure you are genuinely doing what you want.